oracle/cloudtestdrive/AppDev/cloud-native/Helidon/Helidon-core/helidon-core.md

 ### Handling failures
 It's a fact of life that problems sometimes occur.
 We saw in the console output earlier that the reserveStockItem method will throw a MinimumChangeException if the request does not exceed the specified minimum change.

 The problem is that at the moment all the caller gets to find out is that there's been a 500 server error.
-That's not a lot of help debugging things !
+That's not a lot of help debugging things!

 Let's **force an error**.